brightdigit/ContributeWordPress/Content/tutorials/integrating-c-plus-plus-swift.md

 ---
+title: "Integrating \u200B\u200B\u200BC++ Libraries with Swift - How Speculid Is Built"
 date: 2019-01-16 05:00
 description: Previously, I discussed using Objective-C to integrate C++ with Swift in Speculid.
 Today, I'm going to talk about the challenges of using C++.
+featuredImage: /media/images/learningswift/2018/11/500px-Cairo_banner_1.svg_-e1541095276942.png
 ---
 In the article [Objective-C and Swift - Being Friendly](https://learningswift.brightdigit.com/objective-c-and-swift-being-friendly/), I talked about how I used Objective-C to integrate C++ libraries with Swift in [Speculid](https://Speculid.com).
-Today, I\'m going to talk about the challenges of using C++ Libraries in your XCode project.
+Today, I'm going to talk about the challenges of using C++ Libraries in your XCode project.

-[Speculid is a completely open source application](https://Speculid.com) built with the latest version of Xcode (10.1) primarily in Swift (I'll explain why primarily and not only).
+[Speculid is a completely open source application](https://Speculid.com) built with the latest version of Xcode (10.1) primarily in Swift (I’ll explain why primarily and not only).
 With Speculid, you **can take a single graphic and build it into a complete App Icon or Image Set.**